Trade Secret: Everything You Need to Know

 Finally, the new law has a "whistleblower" clause, giving immunity to people who report legal violations of trade secrets to the government.
 Businesses must now include notice of this immunity in employment contracts.

 If you're reading this because you want to learn more about trade secrets, check out the UpCounsel marketplace and forum to improve your understanding of business information protection today.
 UpCounsel accepts only the top five percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard and Yale Law and average 14 years of legal experience, including work with or for companies like Google, Menlo Ventures, and Airbnb.